 - How to create a WordPress Landing Page

-When working on this idea for a collection of inspiring designs, it was very important to outline the context for these designs that we wanted to show you, and we decided on: small businesses selling physical and digital products using an online medium, with a large quantity of existing customers — a large proportion of these inspiring designs will reflect all of those standards.
-We also were careful to include designs that are pleasing as far as UI and UX goes.
-We are talking about landing pages that attract hundreds if not more customers every day, and while many of those sales are thanks to marketing, many of them are thanks to a well-rounded web design.
+When working on this idea for a collection of inspiring designs, it is very important to outline the context for these designs, and we decided on: small businesses selling physical and digital products using an online medium, with a large number of existing customers — a large proportion of these inspiring designs will reflect all of those standards.
+We also were careful to include designs that are pleasing as far as UI and UX go.
+We are talking about landing pages that attract hundreds if not more customers every day, and while many of those sales are thanks to marketing, many of them are thanks to well-rounded web design.

 In modern times, creating a design isn’t really all that difficult.
-A traditional blogging (CMS) platform like WordPress combined with Visual Composer is going to get the job done for you.
-With some inspirational designs at hand, we can use a notekeeping application to take notes of what we would like to extend in our own designs, or even better — what we want our design to look as the first draft.
+A traditional blogging (CMS) platform like WordPress, when combined with WPBakery Page Builder, is going to get the job done for you.
+With some inspirational designs at hand, all we need to do is to take notes of what we would like to extend in our own designs, or even better — what we want our design to look as the first draft.
 You might be an internet browsing champion, but if you really want to truly understand each of these designs, there’s no better way than immersing yourself in each one, and writing down what you feel are the strongest and weakest points, and how those findings reflect in your own strategy.

 Explore 2.5 Million Digital Assets including 1,000+ Landing Page Templates

 More than 2,500,000 items from the world’s largest marketplace for Landing Page Templates, Themes & Design Assets.
 Whether that’s what you need, or you’re just after a few Stock Photos, you can find all of it here at Envato Market.